mre/endler.dev/content/2021/first-business/index.md

 In reality, most people just want something cool to work on and happy customers.
 It turns out, you don't have to run a startup for that.
-Instead, starting a side project is less risky and can grow organically into something bigger over time.
+Instead, starting a side project is less risky and can grow organically into a business over time.

 Usually, the solution is right in front of them: in some Excel spreadsheet on their computer.